 June 24, 2019: Judge Hazel releases his full opinion saying of the new evidence, “As more puzzle pieces are placed on the mat, a disturbing picture of the decisionmakers’ motives takes shape.”

 June 25, 2019: The U.S. Court of Appeals for the Fourth District remands Kravitz v.
 United States Department of Commerce back to the U.S. District Court so Judge Hazel can consider whether newly-discovered evidence shows racial discrimination was the motive behind adding a citizenship question.
 Within hours, the Justice Department sends a letter to the U.S. Supreme Court asking that the justices include MALDEF’s ongoing appeal when it rules on Department of Commerce, et al v.
 New York, even though the Court has not been briefed on the Maryland case.

 June 26, 2019: MALDEF files a request for injunctive relief in the U.S. District Court , based on evidence of intentional discrimination and conspiracy

 June 27, 2019: The U.S. Supreme Court issues its opinion in Department of Commerce, et al v.
 New York, affirming the district court’s ruling in part, holding that Secretary Ross’s stated reason for adding the question was pretext.
-The Court further held that Secretary Ross was required by the Administrative Procedures Act to provide the actual rationale for adding the question.
+The Court further held that Secretary Ross was required by the APA to provide the actual rationale for adding the question.
 The Supreme Court sent the case back to the New York district court to further proceedings consistent with its holding.

 June 27, 2019: MALDEF asks the court to hold its motion for preliminary injunction until the government represents that it intends to proceed with the 2020 Census without a citizenship question.
 The court sets a July 1, 2019 hearing for the government to state how it plans to move forward.